cardboard-iguana/cardboard-iguana.com/log/2022-03-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * FALSE REJECTION RATE (FRR): Industry-specific terminology for the false negative rate.
 * FALSE ACCEPTANCE RATE (FAR): Industry-specific terminology for the false positive rate.
 * CROSSOVER ERROR RATE (CER): Sometimes also called the "equal error rate" (EER).
 The idea here is to map the error rate vs. device sensitivity curve for both the FRR (which generally increases with increasing device sensitivity) and the FAR (which generally decreases with increasing device sensitivity) and determine the point at which these two rates are equal.
 In general this point is considered to define the biometric authenticator's "accuracy" (so when you hear a vendor refer to a "99% accuracy rate", they're talking about a CER/EER of 1%).
-The fact that the FRR increases with increasing sensitivity and the FAR decreases with increasing sensitivity strikes me as first-pass reasonable, but by no means *guaranteed*...
-I wonder how many biometric authenticators get into trouble by making this assumption?
+The fact that the FRR increases with increasing sensitivity and the FAR decreases with increasing sensitivity strikes me as first-pass reasonable, but by no means *guaranteed*… I wonder how many biometric authenticators get into trouble by making this assumption?

 ### Authentication Protocols - PAP And CHAP